camunda/camunda-docs/howtos/technical-writing-cheatsheet.md

 Proposed Editorial Style Guide: [Google Style Guide](https://developers.google.com/style)

-## Voice
+## Voice, capitalization, and sentence structure

 - Second person, active voice, American spelling & punctuation
+- Use sentence-case spelling in titles and headings
+- Oxford comma (ex. - this, that, and something else)
-- Address the user as “you”.
+- Address the user as “you”

-## Company & Product Names
+## Product Names, & Terminology

-- Camunda
+**Camunda Cloud** is made up of the following **components**
-- Camunda Cloud
+- Cloud Modeler & Zeebe Modeler
+- Zeebe (Zeebe Engine is ok too)
+- Operate
-- Camunda BPM
+- Tasklist

+Operate and Tasklist may need to be qualified outside of Camunda Cloud context.

+Modelers must be qualified so as not to be confused with Cawemo or Camunda Modeler.

 ## Button names